DearOliver/gostyle_app/React/GoStyle/.expo/README.md

 > What does the "settings.json" file contain?

-The "settings.json" file contains the server configuration that is used to serve the application manifest.
+The "settings.json" file contains the express_server configuration that is used to serve the application manifest.

 > Should I commit the ".expo" folder?